12 Days of Christmas Tips on Disposing of Holiday Waste

 - Most paper wrappings can be reutilized, but not recycled.
 Unfortunately, shiny or laminated paper is not recyclable.
 Placing it in the bin could contaminate the entire load.
 Instead, you can use wrapping paper to line drawers or bookcases, or even shred it for New Year’s Eve confetti.

-- Jugs for egg nog or other beverages labeled #1 through #7 are accepted.
+- Jugs for egg nog or other beverages labeled #1, 2 and 5 are accepted.

 - Empty stockings and miscellaneous holiday décor could be donated or traded.
 Ask friends, relatives or even research your area for barter and swapping sites to trade decorations.
 What’s old to you, could be new to someone else!